danilocandido/danilocandido.github.io/_posts/2018-11-27-jsonapi-resources.markdown

 ## Let's start
 We will use rails-api only and skip tests(because RSspec will be used)
-> rails new json-api --api
+> rails new json-api --api -T
 > cd json-api
 > bundle install